Grid Modernization Technologies

 - To date, scientific studies have not identified or confirmed negative health effects from potential non-thermal impacts.

-- How far the person is from the device: an advanced meter meter's signal strength diminishes significantly with distance from the meter
+- How far the person is from the device: an advanced meter's signal strength diminishes significantly with distance from the meter

 - How often and how long the RF signals are transmitted: advanced meters transmit data several times a day for a few seconds at a time, totaling no more than a few minutes a day